- Agronomic: general grain crops

 - Soil Management: general soil management

 Adequate research and information is available on multi species cover crop mixes planted after wheat harvest.
 Many species mixes have been used after wheat.
 The amount of field-based research available for multi-species (8 or more) mixes for use in a strictly corn/soybean rotation is limited.
-Planting cover crops after corn and soybean harvests, limits the species of cover crops that can be planted that late in the fall.
-At present, most of the cover crops seeded are: clover, annual rye grass, cereal rye grass or tillage radishes after harvest.
+Planting cover crops after corn and soybean harvest limits the species of cover crops that can be planted that late in fall.
+At present most of the cover crops seeded are clover, annual rye grass, or cereal rye grass and tillage radishes after harvest.
 By planting in growing corn and soybeans in mid to late August, the mix of species is expanded and improves the mix of species growing year round to improve soil health and tilth.
 Cover crop mixes after corn and beans with 8 to 12 species have not been reported.
 This could be accomplished by using either aerial seeding or seeding by using a highboy designed to seed cover crops in growing corn and beans.

 The design of this project is to use a highboy seeder to seed 3 different cover crop mixes in 3 different corn and bean fields in 2013 and repeat in 2014 in the same fields.
 This would provide 2 years of data using different species mixes in corn going to beans and beans going to corn.
 Each field would be approximately 40 acres making this a field-sized demonstration.
 The 3 farms would exhibit different management practices and fertility.

 To develop the mixes the Green Cover Seed Smart Mix Calculator, available on the web, would be used.